 The attorneys at Jim Dodson Law join MADD in urging everyone who plans to celebrate over the holiday season, to do so responsibly.
 Arrange for a designated driver ahead of time or call a cab.
 If you are planning a party, be a responsible host.
 Don’t let anyone leave your home and get behind the wheel of a vehicle impaired.
 If you are traveling, know how to spot a drunk driver.
 Some behaviors to be aware of are a driver who is tailgating, weaving or swerving; driving without headlights on at night; straddling the center lane or almost striking an object like a curb or another vehicle.
 If you see a car driving like this, try to note the make, model and license plate number of the vehicle - while keeping a safe distance.
 Then dial 911 and report them.
 Last year, 877 people died in alcohol-related crashes in Florida.

 Jim Dodson has been helping victims and survivors of DUI crashes for over two decades.
-As Chairman of the MADD Pinellas County Advisory Board, Jim supports all efforts to eliminate drunk driving.
+As the former Chairman of the MADD Pinellas County Advisory Board, Jim supports all efforts to eliminate drunk driving.